prembis2431/Fin-Tracker/README.md

 ## Code Reusability:
-Usage of reusable components is prioritized.
-This promotes code reusability, a clean coding environment, and makes the code more readable and maintainable.
+The usage of reusable components is prioritized.
+This promotes code reusability, and a clean coding environment, and makes the code more readable and maintainable.

 ## Component Rendering Method: